owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-top_down_dna.md

 ---

-## Step 4: Generate the Schema JSON
+## Step 4: Generate the JSON Schema

-The **Schema JSON** is used to interpret and translate the on-chain DNA or NFT on-chain data to something that can be rendered or executed upon.
+The **JSON Schema** is used to interpret and translate the on-chain DNA or NFT on-chain data to something that can be rendered or executed upon.

 > We believe storing the on-chain data in a single binary encoded format is ideal because it minimizes the number of esoteric methods on the smart contract.
 Rather we leave it up to the client to interpret and parse the schema.